michl-b/spring-boot-docker-rabbitmq-sample/data-care/README.md

-# data-importer
+# data-care

-I am a Spring Boot Service which connects to a RabbitMQ queue and send itself a message via queue called "spring-boot"
+I am a Spring Boot Service which allows you to send messages via RabbitMQ.

-You can display all received messages at /messages view.
+You can send messages at /message view.

 ## tech